wmahfoudh/yubikey/README.md

     ykman otp chalresp --touch --generate 2
     ```

-2. Configure LUKS to use the YubiKey:
+2. Configure LUKS to use the YubiKey (for example, using a tool like `ykfde-enroll`):

     ```sh
-    # Example using a tool like ykfde-enroll (if available for Arch)
     ykfde-enroll /dev/sdX
     ```

 ---

-### Enabling PIN and Touch Policies
+### Enabling PIN and Touch Policies 🔐

-**Enhance security by requiring physical touch or a PIN before use.**
+Enhance security by requiring physical touch or a PIN before use.

 - **FIDO2 PIN Change:**